 We have a network of Equality, Diversity and Inclusion champions who work across the WEA to promote our work, share good practice and support staff, tutors and volunteers.

-If you have any questions please contact our HR team on email@example.com.
+If you have any questions please contact our EDI group on [email protected].

 WEA's gender pay gap report

 The WEA is focused on creating a diverse and inclusive workforce.